 Our randomization of interest was at the individual level, right before potential enumerators were offered the choice just described.
-One-half of the subjects (control group), were read the following passage:
+Half of the subjects (Control group), were read the following passage:

-Before I describe the position I would like to tell you that our company supports Vision 2030, which encourages women to participate in the Saudi labor force.
+"Before I describe the position I would like to tell you that our company supports Vision 2030, which encourages women to participate in the Saudi labor force."

-The other half of the subjects (information group), were read the following passage:
+The other half of the subjects (Information group), were read the following passage:

-Before I describe the position I would like to tell you that our company supports Vision 2030, which encourages women to participate in the Saudi labor force.
+"Before I describe the position I would like to tell you that our company supports Vision 2030, which encourages women to participate in the Saudi labor force.
 We would like to share some information about a recent study that may be of interest to you.
-In a recent survey of a national sample of
+In a recent survey of a national sample of about 1,500 married Saudi men aged 18-35, 82% agreed with the statement 'In my opinion, women should be allowed to work outside of the home.'
+This means that the vast majority of young married Saudi men support women working outside of the home."